patoline/patoline/src/decap/doc/Parsers.typ

 BNF-like syntax. ##OCaml## programs written using this syntax extension need to be compiled using the ##-pp pa_ocaml## option of ##ocamlc## or
 ##ocamlopt##.
 The ##pa_parser## extension is enabled by default when using
-the ##pa_ocaml## parser, but this behavious can be changed.
+the ##pa_ocaml## parser, but this behaviour can be changed.

 The entry point of the ##pa_parser## syntax extension is a new expression delimited by the keyword ##parser##, which is followed by an optional ##*## symbol and the BNF rule for the grammar.
-If there is no ##*## symbol, the parser will raise an exception in case of ambibuity.
+If there is no ##*## symbol, the parser will raise an exception in case of ambiguity.
 Otherwise, the list of every possible parse tree is returned by the parser, which will have a type of the form ##'a list grammar##.

-We give bellow the BNF specification of the ##pa_parser## syntax extension, using the following convention: ##|## separates alternatives, ##[…]## delimits optional elements and ##(…)+## elements repeated one or more times.
+We give below the BNF specification of the ##pa_parser## syntax extension, using the following convention: ##|## separates alternatives, ##[…]## delimits optional elements and ##(…)+## elements repeated one or more times.
 Terminal symbols are wrapped into double quotes, and entry points are